vedantkulkarni/mqchat/README.md

 - Shift Controller Business Logic to Services Layer
 - Create Separate File for Routes
 - Add Rate Limiting Using Nginx
+- Shift from MQTT to AMQP as the primary messaging protocol
+- Add OpenFGA Auth0 as a ReBAC layer

 ## Setup Instructions